Self-Refining Language Model Anonymizers via Adversarial Distillation: Examples

 \subsection{Distillation data}

-Below is an example of data trajectories consisting of texts, inferred attributes, and utility assessments generated through simulated adversarial anonymization.
-In this example, after two rounds of anonymization, the author's occupation is successfully removed from the original text, while the utility (i.e., semantic preservation) score dropped from 10 to 8.
+The following example is a trajectory of anonymized texts, inferred personal attributes, and utility assessments generated via simulated adversarial anonymization.
+After two rounds of anonymization, the author's occupation is successfully removed from the text, while the semantic preservation score decreases modestly from 10 to 8, illustrating the trade-off between privacy and utility.